simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-07-21
+<br />**Date image released:**  2024-07-22
 <br />**This image is owned by:**
-Wayne Pinkston
-(LightCrafter Photography)
+Chang Lee

-<br />**Title of the image:**  King of Wings Hoodoo under the Milky Way
+<br />**Title of the image:**  Chamaeleon Dark Nebulas
-<br />**Description for the image:**  This rock structure is not only surreal -- it's real.
-Perhaps the reason it's not more famous is that it is smaller than one might guess: the capstone rock overhangs only a few meters.
-Even so, the King of Wings outcrop, located in New Mexico, USA, is a fascinating example of an unusual type of rock structure called a hoodoo.
-Hoodoos may form when a layer of hard rock overlays a layer of eroding softer rock.
-Figuring out the details of incorporating this hoodoo into a night-sky photoshoot took over a year.
-Besides waiting for a suitably picturesque night behind a sky with few clouds, the foreground had to be artificially lit just right relative to the natural glow of the background.
-After much planning and waiting, the final shot, featured here, was taken in May 2016.
-Mimicking the horizontal bar, the background sky features the band of our Milky Way Galaxy stretching overhead.
+<br />**Description for the image:**  Sometimes the dark dust of interstellar space has an angular elegance.
+Such is the case toward the far-south constellation of Chamaeleon.
+Normally too faint to see, dark dust is best known for blocking visible light from stars and galaxies behind it.
+In this 36.6-hour exposure, however, the dust is seen mostly in light of its own, with its strong red and near-infrared colors creating a brown hue.
+Contrastingly blue, the bright star Beta Chamaeleontis is visible on the upper right, with the dust that surrounds it preferentially reflecting blue light from its primarily blue-white color.
+All of the pictured stars and dust occur in our own Milky Way Galaxy with one notable exception: the white spot just below Beta Chamaeleontis is the galaxy IC 3104 which lies far in the distance.
+Interstellar dust is mostly created in the cool atmospheres of giant stars and dispersed into space by stellar light, stellar winds, and stellar explosions such as supernovas.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2407/KingOfWings_Pinkston_7360.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2407/VeeChamaeleon_Lee_6098.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).